 - Test and experiment every aspect of design with your calls to action.
 Large image button?
 Small image button?
 In-text CTA?
 Pop-up banner?
+Form requiring just an email address?
 The possibilities are endless, but also crucial to inspire those spur-of-the-moment decisions to follow through with the purchase or form.

 - Test and experiment every aspect of your forms.
 Don’t apply logical UX design to illogical website visitors.
 Your website visitors may enjoy scrolling through your website or convert more with a wider form.
 The possibilities are endless – but you need to narrow down what works for you.
-Don’t do this without a clear plan in place for what you are going to learn from every test.
+Don’t do this without a clear plan in place for what you are going to learn from every test and the desired action.